Rush hour: Colombia

-Greece

-In the capital city of Athens the rush hours are usually 7–10 am and 4–7 pm.
-During these periods there is congestion in the Athens Mass Transit System, most notably in buses and metro, as well as road traffic.
-The 6-car trains of Athens Metro carries almost 1.5 million passengers during a typical week day.

 Japan

 In Japan, the proportion of rail transportation is high compared with the use of automobiles.
 Rail transport accounts for 27% of all passenger transport in Japan (other examples: Germany (7.7%), United Kingdom (6.4%), United States (0.6%)).
 In the Greater Tokyo Area and the Keihanshin metropolitan area there is a dense rail network and frequent service, which accounts for more than half of the passenger transport; most people in the area commute by public transport without using cars.

 Railways in the Greater Tokyo Area are traditionally known to be severely congested, with oshiya employed to assist passengers getting on the train.
 This is gradually being improved by increasing rail capacity and demand management.
 Train lines in Tokyo have had significant reductions in overcrowding and today run at an average of 163 percent of capacity.
 This is in contrast to the average loading of 221 percent of designed capacity in 1975 rush-hour trains.

 In road transport, the expressways of Japan operate on a beneficiaries-pay principle which imposes expensive toll fees, having the effect of reducing road traffic.
 Electronic toll collection (ETC) is widespread and discounts during low-traffic periods have been introduced to distribute traffic over a longer period.
 Road pricing is being considered but has not been introduced, partly because the expressway fee is already very high.